bperlik/whodat/README.md

 ### To add current_user helper method to your application

-   Add this snippet to your main app application controller Then you can use current_user in any controller or view in your app
+   Add this snippet to your main app application controller, then you can use current_user in any controller or view in your app

 ```
      helper_method :current_user